rachelr1999/rachellee/content/project/example/index.md

 url_pdf: ""
 date: 2016-04-27T00:00:00Z
-summary: This project utilizes absorption spectroscopy of stars contained in the ISM surrounding the supernova remnant as a method of determining the distance to the remnant itself.
+summary: This project utilizes absorption spectroscopy of stars contained in the ISM surrounding a supernova remnant as a method of determining the distance to the remnant itself.
 url_video: ""
 tags: []
 external_link: h